aws-samples/amazon-bedrock-samples/agents-for-bedrock/features-examples/01-create-agent-with-function-definition/README.md

 # Create Agents with Function Definition

-In this folder, provide an example of an HR agent using Agents for Amazon Bedrock new capabilities for function definition.
+In this folder, we provide an example of an HR agent using Agents for Amazon Bedrock new capabilities for function definition.

-The agents connects with a generated in-memory SQLite database that contains information about employee's available vacation days and planned holidays.
+The agent connects with an in-memory SQLite database that contains generated data about employee's available vacation days and planned time off.

 The database structure created is as following:

 <img src="images/HR_DB.png" style="width:50%;display:block;margin: 0 auto;">

-The agent allows the employee to `get_available_vacations_days` and `book_vacations` according to the employee's requests.
+The agent allows the employee to `get_available_vacations_days` and `reserve_vacation_time` according to the employee's requests.

 The code below shows the definition of the functions as a list of JSON objects that is passed to the Agent's Action group via the `functionSchema` parameter
 ```python